Capacity and Size

 While the speed is good, I wish it could be higher given the compact size of the Pride Go Chair wheelchair.
 This is not a major issue, however, especially given how busy the streets and park pathways are these days.
 I have to say in this review that I have found this model to have no other downsides.

 Overall, the Pride Go Chair wheelchair is a well-designed and well-built model with good capabilities.
 It offers great comfort and reliable performance.
 It is quite convenient and versatile too.
-Get more details and check out more reviews by visiting Amazon.
+Get more details and check out more reviews by visiting Scooternchairs.